-Amsterdam, the Netherlands and Colorado Springs, CO, U.S. – Royal Philips (NYSE: PHG; AEX: PHIA), a global leader in health technology, and The Spectranetics Corporation (NASDAQ: SPNC), a U.S.-based global leader in vascular intervention and lead management solutions, today announced that they have entered into a definitive merger agreement.
+Amsterdam, The Netherlands - Royal Philips (NYSE: PHG, AEX: PHIA), a global leader in health technology, and The Spectranetics Corporation (NASDAQ: SPNC), a U.S.-based global leader in vascular intervention and lead management solutions, today announced that they have entered into a definitive merger agreement.
 Pursuant to the agreement, Philips will commence a tender offer to acquire all of the issued and outstanding shares of Spectranetics for USD 38.50 per share, to be paid in cash upon completion.
 This represents a 27 percent premium to Spectranetics closing price on June 27, 2017.
 The implied enterprise value is approximately EUR 1.9 billion, inclusive of Spectranetics’ cash and debt.
 The board of directors of Spectranetics has approved the transaction and recommends the offer to its shareholders.
 The transaction is expected to close in the third quarter of 2017.

 Philips has a leadership position in the EUR 6+ billion image-guided therapy market with a unique portfolio of interventional imaging systems and devices, planning and navigation software, and services, serving a large, global customer base and supported by a global network of leading clinical partners.